japila-books/spark-structured-streaming-internals/docs/HDFSMetadataLog.md

 ----
 getLatest(): Option[(Long, T)]
 ----

-NOTE: `getLatest` is a part of spark-sql-streaming-MetadataLog.md#getLatest[MetadataLog Contract] to retrieve the recently-committed batch id and the corresponding metadata if available in the metadata storage.

 `getLatest` requests the internal <<fileManager, FileManager>> for the files in <<metadataPath, metadata directory>> that match <<batchFilesFilter, batch file filter>>.